centrifugal/centrifugo/misc/release/notes.md

 * A client-side subscription refresh with an already expired subscription token was accepted.
 The subscription's expiration time was then cleared, so the subscription never expired.
 Now Centrifugo closes the connection with the `3006` (`subscription expired`) disconnect code.
 The client reconnects, gets a token expired error on resubscribe and requests a new token – all official SDKs already handle this ([centrifugal/centrifuge#627](https://github.com/centrifugal/centrifuge/pull/627)).
 * Fossil delta compression with recovery: when a subscribe with recovery found no missed publications, the next publication was still sent as a delta.
 The client had no base data for it, so it could not decode that publication or any after it.
 Now the first publication after such a subscribe is sent with full data ([centrifugal/centrifuge#629](https://github.com/centrifugal/centrifuge/pull/629)).
+* Align fossil deltas to UTF-8 character boundaries for JSON clients [centrifugal/centrifuge#630](https://github.com/centrifugal/centrifuge/pull/630).
+For a change inside a multi-byte character it copies the first bytes of the character from the previous data and inserts the rest.
+The inserted bytes aren't valid UTF-8, json.Escape replaces them with U+FFFD, and the client fails to apply the delta.
+The fix eliminates this.

 ### Miscellaneous

 * This release is built with Go 1.26.8.
+* Dependency updates.
 * See also the corresponding [Centrifugo PRO release](https://github.com/centrifugal/centrifugo-pro/releases/tag/v6.9.6).